-Cookies allow us to know how our users navigate through our website and, in this way, to help them during the browsing process by showing them the
+Cookies allow us to know how our users navigate through our website and, in this way, to help them during the browsing process by showing them the information of interest.

 The cookies we use do not store personal data or any information that may identify you, as provided by the Organic Law on Data Protection.